-Criteria JORC Code explanation Commentary elevation above sea level in metres) of the drill hole collar o dip and azimuth of the hole o down hole length and interception dept o hole length. • If the exclusion of this information is justified on the basis that the information is not Material and this exclusion does not detract from the understanding of the report, the Competent Person should clearly explain why this is the case.
+Criteria JORC Code explanation Commentary elevation above sea level in metres) of the drill hole collar o dip and azimuth of the hole o down hole length and interception dept o hole length. • If the exclusion of this information is justified or the basis that the information is not Material and this exclusion does not detract from the understanding of the report, the Competent Person should clearly explain why this is the case.
 Data aggregation methods averaging techniques, maximum and/or minimum grade truncations (eg cutting of high grades) and cut-off grades are usually Material and should be stated.
-Where aggregate intercepts incorporate short Exploration - 0.10g/t Au cut-off with a maximum of 2m internal dilution, RAS Open Pit - 0.5g/t Au cut-off with a maximum of 2m internal dilution, RAS Underground - 1.50g/t Au cut-off with a maximum of 2m internal dilution, Other Deposits Open Pit - 0.25g/t Au cut-off with a maximum of 2m internal dilution.
-Intervals that do not meet a proposed minimum mining width of 2m were diluted with adjacent samples to reflect the grades likely to result from mining.
-Metal unit (MU) distribution, where shown on maps and in tables are calculated from total drill hole Au associated drill hole interval metres. pXRF analytical results reported for laboratory pulp returns are considered accurate for the suite of Relationship between mineralisation widths and intercept lengths These relationships are particularly important in the reporting of Exploration Results.
+Where aggregate intercepts incorporate short Exploration - 0.10g/t Au cut-off with a maximum of 2m continuous internal dilution, RAS Open Pit - 0.5g/t Au cut-off with a maximum of 2m continuous internal dilution, RAS Underground - 1.50g/t Au cut-off with a maximum of 2m continuous internal dilution, Other Deposits Open Pit - 0.25g/t Au cut-off with a maximum of 2m continuous internal dilution.
+Metal unit (MU) distribution, where shown on maps and in tables are calculated from total drill hole Au associated drill hole interval metres. pXRF analytical results reported for laboratory pulp returns are considered accurate for the suite of elements analysed and the end use of the data.
+Relationship between mineralisation widths and intercept lengths These relationships are particularly important in the reporting of Exploration Results.
 If the geometry of the mineralisation with respect to the drill hole angle is known, its nature should be reported.
 If it is not known and only the down hole lengths are reported, there should be a clear statement to this effect (eg 'down hole length, true width not known').
 Aggregate widths of mineralisation reported up until 2 nd June 2023 are drillhole intervals >0.50g/t Au occurring in apparent low angle stacked zones.
 Subsequent reporting is on a continuous basis.
 There are steeply dipping narrow (1-5m) structures deeper in the footwall and the appropriateness of the current drillhole orientation will become evident and modified as additional drill results dictate.